Robbery

 • The vehicle’s travel direction

-• Any words spoken by the robber(s)
+• Any words spoken by the suspect(s)

 • Lock the doors and don’t touch anything.
-Keep everyone away from the hold-up area and guard anything that may have been touched by the robber(s).
+Keep everyone away from the area and guard anything that may have been touched by the robber(s).

 • Save anything left behind by the robber(s) such as a note, weapon, bag or clothing, and don’t handle any of these items.